Douglas Wilder: Early political life

-Douglas Wilder had joined the Democratic Party and began his career in public office by winning a 1969 special election for the Virginia State Senate from a Richmond-area district.
+Wilder had joined the Democratic Party and began his career in public office by winning a 1969 special election for the Virginia State Senate from a Richmond-area district.
 He was the first African American elected to the Virginia Senate since Reconstruction.
 A 1970 redistricting gave Wilder a predominantly African-American district, and he became a liberal in a predominantly conservative, white-majority legislature.

 Wilder briefly flirted with an independent bid for the United States Senate in 1982.
 He did so after the initial favorite for the Democratic nomination, State Delegate Owen Pickett of Virginia Beach, paid homage to the Byrd Organization in announcing his bid.
 Angered that Pickett would praise a political machine who obstinately resisted racial integration, Wilder threatened to make an independent bid for the seat if Pickett won the nomination.
 Pickett not only realized that Wilder was serious, but that he would siphon off enough black votes in a three-way race to hand the seat to the Republican nominee, Congressman Paul Trible.
 Pickett pulled out of the race, and Wilder abandoned plans to run for the Senate.

 In 1985 Wilder was narrowly elected as the 35th Lieutenant Governor of Virginia on a Democratic ticket headed by Attorney General Gerald L. Baliles, the party's candidate for governor.
 Wilder was the first African American to win a statewide election in Virginia.
 Aware that he needed to reach the swath of the state's majority-white electorate, Wilder had undertaken a two-month "back roads" campaign tour of the state, visiting Virginia's predominantly rural central and western regions and enhancing his name recognition across the state.

-Campaign for Governor of Virginia
+Campaign for governor of Virginia

 In the 1989 campaign for governor of Virginia, Wilder had a comfortable lead in the last polls before the election.
 The unexpected closeness of the election may have been due to the Republicans' strong get out the vote efforts.
 Wilder had been candid about his pro-choice position in relation to abortion.
 Some observers believed the close election was caused by the Bradley effect, and suggested that white voters were reluctant to tell pollsters that they did not intend to vote for Wilder.
 (Note: Such an observation is common enough that the Bradley effect is sometimes called the "Wilder effect".)
 Wilder was elected governor on November 8, 1989, defeating Republican Marshall Coleman by a spread of less than half a percent.
 The narrow victory margin prompted a recount, which reaffirmed Wilder's election.